kabillanta/google-fit/README.md

-# miband
+# Google Fit

-A new Flutter project.
+A Flutter project which retrieves the google fitness data using API.

 ## Getting Started